What is an orthopedic chair?

 6. Which chair is best for you?

-Before selecting an ergonomic or orthopedic chair, the first question that needs to be answered is whether or not you have any medical preconditions, specifically musculoskeletal issues of the spine like sciatica.
+Before selecting an ergonomic chair or orthopedic chair for your home or office, the first question that needs to be answered is whether or not you have any medical preconditions, specifically musculoskeletal issues of the spine like sciatica.
 If so, then it is likely that an orthopedic chair will be the better option.
 If not, then either chair type will be suitable.